gunnarshaug/SpaceArcheologyThesis/readme.md

 - Place the Jupyter notebook in the ArcGIS Pro project.
 - Open the Jupyter notebook from ArcGIS Pro Catalogue pane.
-- Edit the input file and output file parameters.
+- Edit the input file and output file parameters in the notebook.
 - Run the notebook.

 QGIS:

 - Open the Python interface.
 - Load the script file.
-- Edit the input file and output file parameters.
+- Edit the input file and output file parameters in the script.
 - Run the script.